metauni/admin/README.md

 ### Using commands

 Enter your Roblox world to read about and try the commands.
-When an admin joins, they are reminded they can get a list of commands by chatting `/helpadmin` or command-specific help by adding a `?` after the command, e.g. `/ban?`
+When an admin joins, they are reminded they can get a list of commands by chatting `/helpadmin` or command-specific help by adding a `?` after the command, e.g. `/ban?`.

-The creator of the Roblox world is hardcoded to have the highest permission level (infinity... duh).
 The usage of the commands themselves is all documented within Roblox chat itself, so here we will just give an overview.

 ### Banning